 The board may, in addition:

-(2) visit and inspect any peace officer training school approved by the executive director or for which application for such approval has been made;
+(2) visit and inspect any certified school that offers the professional peace officer education program or for which application for certification has been made;

 (5) cooperate with and receive financial assistance from and join in projects or enter into contracts with the federal government or its agencies for the furtherance of the purposes of Laws 1977, chapter 433.

 The board shall report to the attorney general, from time to time, and to the governor at least biennially concerning the activities of the board.
 The board shall report biannually to the chairs of the senate and house of representatives committees and divisions having jurisdiction over criminal justice funding concerning the activities of the board.
 In addition to other relevant items, the report must include detailed information concerning the compliance reviews required in section 626.8459.

 1967 c 870 s 3; 1973 c 507 s 45; 1974 c 478 s 1; 1977 c 433 s 4-6; 1978 c 681 s 9-11; 1981 c 37 s 2; 1981 c 310 s 3; 1983 c 269 s 3; 1986 c 444; 1988 c 712 s 18; 1989 c 209 art 2 s 1; 1992 c 571 art 15 s 13; 1995 c 226 art 4 s 25; 1997 c 7 art 1 s 169; art 2 s 65; 1997 c 239 art 8 s 31; 1999 c 216 art 5 s 5; 2009 c 59 art 5 s 16,17